Invisibilia: When Daydreaming Gets In The Way Of Real Life

 "As much as I hate the feeling of being torn and being in two places, I'm not ready to give up my daydreaming and I'm not ready to give up my characters and the feelings that those daydreams give me," she says.

-To hear another story about people living "in-between," tune in to an excerpt from All Things Considered on Thursday.
+To hear another story about people living "in between," tune in to an excerpt from All Things Considered on Thursday.